 Irrespective of how extensively, comprehensively, and meticulously you’ve run tests, the software will inevitably throw up bugs once released to production.
 It is not humanly possible to anticipate every possible end-user scenario or environment (browser-device-OS combination used to access a site/app) because of which issues will emerge post-production.

-That said software bugs require timely, possibly immediate fixes.
-To facilitate a quick resolution, it’s important to make a distinction between the kinds of fixes that are usually rolled out.
 This guide explains in detail the two popular fixes and the differences between – Hotfix vs Patch.
 These terms can sometimes be used interchangeably but they certainly are not the same.

-What is a Hotfix?
+What is a Hotfix in Software Testing?

 A hotfix refers to the actions undertaken to quickly correct a bug or defect, actions which usually bypass the typical software development and deployment process.
 Generally, hotfixes are released to resolve high-priority bugs, especially ones reported by multiple customers for disrupting their user experience such as performance, functionality, or security.